Muix2015/FEND_Learning/README.md

-# Udacity_FEND_nano_Degree
+# Multiple Platform FEND Study trip
-manage the project during the Udacity FEND nano degree course
+To manage the project during the study of FEND tech.
+I will record the code and the progress of thinking which is much more important.